Resource Optimization for Semantic-Aware Networks with Task Offloading: Numerical Results

+This section demonstrates the training performance of the proposed MAPPO algorithm for joint resource optimization.
+First, we need to determine how to design a practical QoE preference scheme.
+The QoE preference on latency and energy consumption may vary among UEs.
+We simulate two different QoE schemes to cope with the practical requirements of UEs.
+In the first scheme, we consider the QoE preference to be fixed and identical among UEs, where $\beta^f = 0.5$ represents that UEs have the same preference on the latency requirement and energy consumption requirement.
+However, the preference of UEs may differ over time.
+For instance, a UE with a fully charged battery may care more about the latency, while a user with a lower battery life may need lower energy consumption.
+Hence, the second scheme considers the current battery life of UEs and we defined the QoE preference for energy consumption as

+which represents the UEs have the same preference for energy consumption and latency when the battery is fully charged, while caring more about the energy consumption when the battery life is lower.

-The convergence of the proposed MAPPO has been demonstrated in Fig. \ref{Training_reward}.
-It is clear that the proposed algorithm can achieve fast convergence at about 300 episodes, and keeps at the near optimal performance over the rest of the training stages.
-We also use the entropy to measure the stability and the convergence of the policy.
-The policy entropy is an index in policy gradient based RL algorithms, to measure the randomness of a policy.
-The decreasing trend verifies the convergence performance of the proposed algorithm.
+The convergence of the proposed MAPPO has been demonstrated in Fig. \ref{training_performance}.
+It is clear that the proposed algorithm can achieve convergence at about 600 episodes, and keeps at near-optimal performance over the rest of the training stages.
+It is noted that for the dynamic QoE preference scheme, the reward is less stable than the fixed one.
+The reason is that the models are trying to learn a dynamic policy with the dynamic QoE scheme.
+Unlike the fixed policy where the UEs can refer to the previous trajectory with the same preference and objective function, the dynamic scheme is hard to learn from the previous experience, leading to slower convergence.
+Nevertheless, the proposed scheme can still achieve good convergence, which can be verified by the policy entropy indicator.
+The policy entropy is a metric to measure the randomness of a policy for policy gradient based RL algorithms.
+The decreasing trends of fixed and dynamic schemes verify the convergence performance of the proposed algorithm.